-Why Augmented And Virtual Reality Struggle In The Enterprise
+Why Augmented and Virtual Reality Struggle in the Enterprise

 Virtual and augmented reality sales are not what they used to be.
 Headset shipments have decreased 30.5 percent worldwide year over year, putting recent hype around such technologies into question.
-That's according to research from Itasca-Ill.-based IFS.
-This combined with further research carried out in April by Denver–based GutCheck (sign-in requried), an agile marketing research company, may explain why.
+That's according to IDC's Worldwide Quarterly Augmented and Virtual Reality Headset Tracker.
+This combined with further research (sign-in required) carried out in April by Denver–based GutCheck, an agile marketing research company, may explain why.
 It showed that a majority of people don’t’ really understand what AR is, let alone how it can help move objectives and projects forward in the enterprise.

 The GutCheck research also points out that the combined AR and VR markets are set to grow up to $150 billion by 2020 and augmented reality is predicted to be $120 billion of that growth.